Welcome back! I hope you had a rejuvenating winter break and are as eager as I am for the spring semester.

 - Another base salary increase that took effect on Jan.
 10 – in addition to the 5% salary increase last summer. (see note below)

-- The Employee Health and Well-Being within Safety, Emergency, & Enterprise Risk Management will offer faculty and staff an on-site clinic at the Fairfax Campus and offer expanded services such as in-office and virtual (telehealth) visits for minor, acute illness or injury, and wellness checks, while continuing to offer COVID testing and vaccinations.
+- The Employee Health and Well-Being group within Safety, Emergency, & Enterprise Risk Management will offer faculty and staff an on-site clinic at the Fairfax Campus and offer expanded services such as in-office and virtual (telehealth) visits for minor, acute illness or injury, and wellness checks, while continuing to offer COVID testing and vaccinations.

 - We will officially celebrate the state’s first College of Public Health during National Public Health Week from April 3-9.